ForomePlatform/anfisa/doc/user/analysis_examples.rst

 The rest are extremely rare variants without clear clinical annotations.
 A user might want to look at the transcripts tab to categorize them.
 The transcripts that served as a base for selecting variants are shown in bold.
-If the user checks “Show Selection Only” checkbox, then all other transcripts become hidden.
+If the user checks the “Show Selection Only” checkbox, then all other transcripts become hidden.

 Genetics first/Phenotype agnostic analysis
 ==========================================